 5. Glass Bottomed Boat Snorkel and Coral View Tour

 The best way to experience Coral Bay is by taking a snorkel tour like this two-hour guided tour.
 You get the chance to explore Ningaloo Reef and view marine life as you travel between two stops, where your guide will provide an in-depth commentary on what you see.

 The boat itself, Nhanya-Ku, has been custom designed with shallow draft for easy access, a spacious layout for the comfort of up 12 people, and a superior design that includes fitted glass bottoms so that everyone can enjoy unobstructed views inside these beautiful coral gardens full of tropical fish and turtles!

-This tour is perfect if you’re new at snorkeling or want a more relaxed tour because crew members stay close with noodles available just in case you need a little extra help.
+This tour is perfect if you’re new at snorkelling or want a more relaxed tour because crew members stay close with available noodles just in case you need extra help.

 This Coral Bay Glass Bottom Boat Tour is a 1-hour tour that allows you to experience the magical Ningaloo Reef without getting wet.
 The Nhanya Ku boat crew gives an informative talk on what can be seen through the boat’s glass bottom as it travels over and around beautiful coral formations in lush lagoon gardens inside reef walls.